Help During the Most Sensitive Times

 Pregnancy

-Pregnancy can be one of the most incredible times in life, and often, and sometimes, simultaneously, it can bring big challenges.
-Having experienced my own challenges during pregnancy, I understand how it feels to have a pregnancy look and feel different than you may have hoped, envisioned, or expected.
-I specialize in helping women with fear, complications, and anxiety during pregnancy.
+Pregnancy can be one of the most incredible times in life, and often, sometimes simultaneously, it can bring big challenges, as well.
+Having experienced my own challenges during pregnancy, I understand how it feels to have a pregnancy look and feel differently than you may have hoped, envisioned, or expected.
+I specialize in helping women with fear, complications, and anxiety prior to or during pregnancy.

 Postpartum

-Massive life changes accompany becoming a mother — physiologically, emotionally, spiritually, and psychologically .
-Extra support during this time can help yield mental and emotional space so you have more bandwidth during this time of giving, resting, integrating, and expanding.
+Massive life changes accompany becoming a mother — physiologically, psychologically, emotionally, and spiritually.
+Extra support during this time can help clear mental and emotional space and give you more bandwidth during this time of giving, resting, integrating, and expanding.
 What happens during these moments matters, and care for all mothers should be available during this sensitive and important time.

 Parenting